Deadlock tier list: Best characters & abilities ranked

 But Seven’s ult is really where it’s at.
 If you fully spec into his ultimate and get enough farm under your belt, Seven can act as an unstoppable force of nature that claims massive portions of the map for himself.
 This is made even more powerful when paired with an Ivy ult or someone with enough movement speed and a rescue beam.

 Not to mention there’s a 3 max build going around that’s been tearing up pro play.
-Seven could be in S on the Deadlock tier list soon, but he’s just in A for now.
+Despite his ult being nerfed several times, he remains in A-Tier.

 Best Ability: Storm Cloud/Power Surge